I was born in Richmond, Virginia in 1994.

 The Bryans

-The Bryans virtually all come from the American South, dating back 13 generations to Colonial America, to whence they came from the British Isles.
-Most arrived to coastal states like Virginia and South Carolina, and over time migrated west to settle in Mississippi and Arkansas.
+My family—the Bryans—virtually all come from the American South, dating back thirteen generations to Colonial America, originating from the British Isles.
+Most first arrived in coastal states like Virginia and South Carolina and, over time, migrated west to settle in Mississippi and Arkansas.

-Mur held liberal views that shaped the family for years to come.
-She put her beliefs into action: upon graduating from Mississippi State College for Women in 1931 she refused to personally accept her diploma from Governor Theodore Bilbo because of his strong racist views; she managed social services across three Mississippi counties during the Great Depression; and she left the local Presbyterian Church in 1989 after it seceded from the national church due to the national church’s liberal social positions.
+My grandmother’s family, who ended up in Arkansas, were mostly lawyers, doctors, and ministers.
+My grandfather’s family, who settled in Mississippi, were mostly farmers and laborers.
+The more recent chapter of our family story begins with my great‑grandparents, John Henry Bryan and Catherine Cameron Wilkerson (“Mur”).
+My great‑grandfather (JHB) founded Bryan Brothers Packing Company, which became a successful family business.
+An extended trip to Europe that he took the family on opened my grandfather’s eyes to the world outside the South—a move that would pay dividends for us later on.
+Mur held liberal views that shaped our family for years.
+She put her beliefs into action: upon graduating from Mississippi State College for Women in 1931 she refused to accept her diploma personally from Governor Theodore Bilbo because of his strong racist views; during the Great Depression she managed social services across three Mississippi counties; and in 1989 she left the local Presbyterian Church after it seceded from the national church due to the national body’s liberal social positions.

-Her son and Lyle’s grandfather, John Henry Bryan Jr. (“Papa”), further led the family in branching out from the south into the world.
-He moved his family from Mississippi to Chicago after he merged the family business into a firm that became Sara Lee, later serving as CEO for 25 years.
-During that time and after he made invaluable contributions to both the artistic and public communities: donating Sara Lee’s corporate art collection, preserving art such as British furniture and architecture such as the Farnsworth House, and leading private fundraising for Millennium Park in downtown Chicago.
+Their son—my grandfather, John Henry Bryan Jr. (“Papa”)—further led our family in branching out from the South into the wider world.
+He moved his family from Mississippi to Chicago after merging the family business into a firm that became Sara Lee, later serving as its CEO for twenty‑five years.
+During and after that time he made invaluable contributions to artistic and public life: donating Sara Lee’s corporate art collection, preserving art and design (including British furniture) and architecture such as the Farnsworth House, and leading private fundraising for Millennium Park in downtown Chicago.

-In 1958, Papa married Lyle’s grandmother Neville Frierson (“Nana”), who he had met while attending his mother’s alma mater of Rhodes College in Memphis.
-Over the years, Nana has kept the family grounded; her simplicity and dedication to hobbies such as cooking, gardening, and tennis have taught her descendants how to live full and satisfying lives.
+In 1958 Papa married my grandmother Neville Frierson (“Nana”), whom he had met while attending his mother’s alma mater, Rhodes College in Memphis.
+Over the years Nana has kept our family grounded; her simplicity and dedication to hobbies such as cooking, gardening, and tennis have taught her descendants how to live full and satisfying lives.

-Lyle’s mother, Elizabeth Montgomery Bryan, dedicated her life to education.
-As a young women, fluent in sign language, she taught deaf students.
-Then she shifted her passion to her four children, customizing each of our educational paths.
-In her later years, she went back into the formal education system and focused on bringing Montessori to Chicago Public Schools.
-Elizabeth passed away in 2019 at the age of 54 from cancer.
+My mom, Elizabeth Montgomery Bryan, dedicated her life to education.
+As a young woman fluent in sign language, she taught deaf students.
+She then shifted her passion to her four children, customizing each of our educational paths.
+In her later years she returned to the formal education system and focused on bringing Montessori to Chicago Public Schools.
+My mom passed away in 2019 at the age of 54 from cancer.

 “Lighthouses don’t go running all over an island looking for boats to save; they just stand there shining.” – Anne Lamott, Bird by Bird